 Fetal echocardiography can help detect fetal heart abnormalities before birth, allowing for faster medical or surgical intervention once the baby is born if needed.
 This improves the chance of survival after delivery for babies with serious heart defects.
 Your pediatric cardiologist will counsel you about the seriousness of the heart defect and tell you what to expect.

-At the current time, prenatal heart surgery and catheterization (balloon procedures) is limited to a small number of conditions and the effectiveness has not been proven.
-Your pediatric cardiologist can provide information about whether or not your fetus is a potential candidate for fetal intervention, describe the potential benefits and possible risks (to both you and the fetus), and help provide a referral to a fetal intervention center.
+Currently, prenatal heart surgery and catheterization (a balloon procedure) is limited to a small number of conditions, and the effectiveness has not been proved.
+Your pediatric cardiologist can provide information about whether your fetus is a potential candidate for fetal intervention, describe the potential benefits and possible risks (to both you and the fetus), and help refer you to a fetal intervention center.

 Heart rhythm problems

-Knowing about a potential heart problem prior to delivery also gives a family a chance to learn more about the problem which can help them prepare psychologically for dealing with the extra challenges they may face following birth, such as surgery or other interventions the child may require.
-In many centers, a coordinated fetal team that includes pediatric cardiologists, genetics counselors, obstetricians, perinatologists, neonatologists, nurses, social workers, and other subspecialists will work closely with you and communicate with each other.
-Information about fetal heart problems will be sent to your obstetrician and the pediatrician or neonatologists who would likely see the baby immediately following birth.
+Knowing about a potential heart problem before delivery also gives a family a chance to learn more about the problem, which can help them prepare psychologically for dealing with the extra challenges they may face following delivery, such as surgery or other interventions the child may require.
+In many centers, a coordinated fetal team that includes pediatric cardiologists, genetics counselors, obstetricians, perinatologists, neonatologists, nurses, social workers and other subspecialists will work closely with you and communicate with one another.
+Information about fetal heart problems will be sent to your obstetrician and the pediatrician or neonatologist who would be likely to see the baby immediately following birth.